Venmony: Landmarks

 One of the most notable landmarks in Venmony is the Sharngakavu Devi Temple (Chamakkavu).
 Known for the monkeys thriving in its sacred grove, there is no explicit building structure for the temple, as its goddess has forbidden any construction at the site.
 The Vishu festival at the temple on Medam 1st usually falls on April 14 and is well known for its Kettu Kazhcha, in which huge decorated chariots and stuffed wooden horses known as Kuthiras are presented.
 There is also a flea market with food shacks on weekly Wednesdays for the sale and purchase of native crafts, pottery, utensils and farm products and in Vishu days with an extensive merchandise.
 Betel leaves produced in Venmony are sometimes referred to as "Venmoney Vettila".

 Kalliyathara Junction is the city centre of Venmony.

-St. Mary's Orthodox Church or Venmoney Valiya Pally, located near Kalliyathara Junction, is an important landmark known for Ettu Nombu Perunnal.
+St. Mary's Orthodox Church or Venmoney Valiya Pally,is constructed in the year AD 1017 located near Kalliyathara Junction, is an important landmark known for Ettu Nombu Perunnal.
 It is 2 km northwest away from St Mary's Kochu Pally is situated.